ionic-team/ionic-framework/BREAKING.md

 #### Segment Button

 The `checked` property has been removed.
-Developers should set the `value` property on the respective `ion-segment` in order to managed checked status.
+Developers should set the `value` property on the parent `ion-segment` to match the value of the desired checked segment button.

 Old Usage
 ```html